An EarthSky Facebook friend wrote:

 That circular pattern of mushrooms is known as a fairy ring from the old belief that fairies danced inside the circle of mushrooms.

 Only a few kinds of mushrooms form fairy rings.
-You might’ve seen the mushroom called the Giant Puffball.
+As a matter of fact, you might’ve seen the mushroom called the Giant Puffball.
 Mushrooms are a type of fungus, and fairy rings form as a result of the way certain types of fungi grow.

 What happens is that these fungi start growing underground from a single spore.
-The spore sprouts a tangle of tube-like threads, which spread out horizontally in all directions – like spokes radiating from the hub of a wheel.
+Then the spore sprouts a tangle of tube-like threads, which spread out horizontally in all directions – like spokes radiating from the hub of a wheel.

 That’s what gives rise to the circular pattern.
 The part of the fungus you see – the mushrooms – springs up at the edge of the circle.

 Scientists can measure the advance of a fungus from the increasing size of a fairy ring – so they can figure out when the ring started to grow.
-Some fairy rings have been found that may have been growing for hundreds of years.
+Surprisingly, some fairy rings have been found that may have been growing for hundreds of years.

 Bottom line: Mushrooms growing in a circle are known as a fairy ring.
 They begin as a single spore that sprouts a tangle of tube-like threads, which spread out horizontally in all directions – like spokes radiating from the hub of a wheel.